The most common cause is severe or repeated respiratory infections, often in people who have an underlying problem with their lungs or immune system.

-Testing for human immunodeficiency virus (HIV) infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and can cause acquired immunodeficiency syndrome (AIDS).
-HIV is transmitted... read more and other immune system and autoimmune disorders
+Testing for human immunodeficiency virus (HIV) infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and is treated with antiretroviral medications.
+If untreated, it can cause... read more and other immune system and autoimmune disorders

 Examining nasal, bronchial, or sputum specimens with a special microscope